openguild-labs/substrate-kitties/README.md

 ### Step 6: Full code implementation

-Now follow what you learnt, implement the logic for these methods below.
+Now follow what you learnt, and implement the logic for these methods below.
 Play with it both on Runtime and Frontend so you can understand the flow of Pallet development fully.

 ```rust
 #[pallet::call_index(1)]